alizeeschoen/ToolSetup/README.md

     - `1`, `2`, `5`, `6.2`
     - `1.
 Who are you?` of section `6.1`
     - skim through `7`, and no worries if you do not understand everything
+        - the `GitStream` exercises will probably not work
 1. __IMPORTANT__: [fill out the student information form](https://goo.gl/forms/2k7TOeZ3Xfglt6vo2)